Welcome . . .

 Unprecedented upheaval gave rise to heroes, welcoming wider opportunity for all, and to scoundrels, clinging to their traditional prerogatives.
 The Age of Discovery, a period of astounding change, had plenty of both.

-You had your all-powerful despots; entitled toffs, living high on inherited money and cheap labor; cunning climbers, eager to exploit the new liquidity; a small, vulnerable middle class; and the outcasts – dregs and grifters from cream-of-the-crop slicks to run-of-the-mill drunk-and-disorderlies – these last a legion, for on the bottom rung of the ladder strong drink was an affordable indulgence, offering a brief escape from disheartening circumstances.
+You had your all-powerful despots; entitled toffs, living high on inherited money; cunning climbers, eager to exploit the new liquidity; a small, vulnerable middle class; and the outcasts – dregs and grifters from cream-of-the-crop slicks to run-of-the-mill drunk-and-disorderlies – these last a legion, for on the bottom rung of the ladder strong drink was an affordable indulgence, offering a brief escape from disheartening circumstances.

 Into the muck and the murk, I’ve flung

 I drag him through a cascade of adventures,

 all related to an attempt on the life of Elizabeth I.

 This is screwball fantasy, goosed . . .